globophobe/globophobe/README.md

 Hi there :wave:

 I'm a Canadian :canada: living in Japan :jp:.
-Currently, I'm in Fintech, as a full-remote engineer.
+Currently, I'm working remotely in Fintech.

 I like :coffee:, :headphones:, and focus time to get stuff done with Python, Django, JavaScript, Vue, and React.